 PLNU provides a foundational course of study in the liberal arts informed by the life, death, and resurrection of Jesus Christ.
 In keeping with the Wesleyan tradition, the curriculum equips students with a broad range of knowledge and skills within and across disciplines to enrich major study, lifelong learning, and vocational service as Christ-like participants in the world's diverse societies and culture.

 Course Description

-The course offers an advanced study of selected works written by Americans who have lived on and written from the margins of American society.
-This semester we will be reading selected works written by Asian Americans.
+Eng 3052 is an advanced study of selected works written by Americans who have lived on and written from the margins of American society.